 Program: B.S., Construction Management

-The construction industry is the single largest industry in America, accounting for 14 percent of our nation’s Gross National Product (GNP).
+The construction industry is the single largest industry in America, accounting for 14 percent of the nation’s Gross National Product (GNP).
 Students interested in becoming a construction manager need a solid background in building science, business and construction management.
 They need to understand contracts, plans and specifications, and they have to be knowledgeable about construction methods, materials and laws and regulations.
 Familiarity with computers and software programs for job costing, scheduling and estimating also is important.

 Requirements for Admission to the Construction Management (CM) Program